 National Register of Historic Places

 The National Register of Historic Places is the official list of our country's historic buildings, districts, sites, structures, and objects worthy of preservation.
-It was established as part of the National Historical Preservation Act of 1966 and is overseen by the National Park Service.
+It was established as part of the National Historic Preservation Act of 1966 and is overseen by the National Park Service.
 The National Register recognizes more than 90,000 properties for their significance in American history, architecture, art, archeology, engineering, and culture.

 GSA’s national historic preservation program, comprised of the Center for Historic Buildings and regional historic preservation offices, plays an active role in nominating, preserving, protecting, and enhancing the viability of GSA’s historic buildings.